ONSdigital/ras-compose/CHEAT-SHEET.md

 on the system.
 There are currently 2 systems in play at the moment.
 One is docker, and the other is cloud foundry.
 Both systems provide similar functionality depending on what and how you want to achieve.

+The document is split into the following parts:
+1) Cloud Foundry commands
+2) Docker commands
+3) How to create a local Jenkins server using docker
+4) Deprecated commands or systems

 At the time of writing there is an Amazon instance that is hosting an implementation of cloud foundry.

 ## Cloudfoundry Commands